arjun-menon/alteza/README.md

 a word that may be translated to [illustriousness](https://m.interglot.com/en/es/illustriousness) in Español.)

 A key design principle of Alteza is writing little scripts and executing such code to generate your website.
-Your static site contain arbitrary Python that is executed, at the time of site generation.
+Your static site can contain arbitrary Python that is executed, at the time of site generation.
 [PyPage](https://github.com/arjun-menon/pypage), in particular, makes it seamless to include actual Python code inside page templates.
 (This of course means that you must run Alteza with trusted code, or in an isolated container.)